Njorogetracy/managey_drf/README.md

 # [Models](Models)
 ## Profile
-- The profile model has a one to one relationship with the userID, this is refrenced by the userID within the profile.
+- The profile model has a one to one relationship with the user, this is refrenced by the userID within the profile.
 - The model contains the following fields: created_at, updated_at, name, bio, image, owner, is_owner
 ## Task
+- The task model has a one to many relationship with the user.
+It refrences the UerID
+- The model contains the following fields: owner, created_at, updated_at, title, description, attachment, overdue, assigned_users, priority, state
 ## Comments

 # [Testing](Tests)